-Apsines of Gadara was a professor of rhetoric from the third century A.D. who left us at least two handbooks of his art: despite their fragmentary preservation, these books can and should be considered representative for his time.
-And while he is not the Athenian sophist on record as having overenthusiastic and "devoted" disciples, ready to fight "the Spartan way" (i.e. coming to very "un-rhetorical" blows and fist fights) with the other students in rhetoric, we can easily imagine the kind of life and of relationships that must have been current in the schools and academies of rhetoric in late Antiquity.
+Apsines of Gadara was a professor of rhetoric from the third century A.D. who left us at least two handbooks of his art: despite their fragmentary preservation, this books can and should be considered representative for his time.

+And while he is not the Athenian sophist on record as having overenthusiastic and particularly "devoted" disciples, ready to fight "the Spartan way" (i.e. coming to very "un-rhetorical" blows and fist fights) with the other students in rhetoric, we can easily imagine the kind of life and of relationships that must have been current in the schools and academies of rhetoric in late Antiquity.
 From some of the stories reported by Eunapius in his chatty "Lives of Sophists", we can see that some of the "progymnasmata" alumni were inclined towards a more mundane form of refutation, totally foreign to the fundamental rhetoric principle of solving conflicts by words alone!

-Our Apsines of Gadara though is the "Phoenician" cited by Philostratus3 in a brief concluding note: he was a more interesting fellow, being a teacher who seems to have been a thorough master of public eloquence, intent on displaying and discussing a complete set of technical problems and thus did provide us with a glimpse into what the rhetoric of his time must have been.
+Our Apsines of Gadara though is the "Phoenician" cited by Philostratus in a brief concluding note: he was a more interesting fellow, being a teacher who seems to have been a thorough master of public eloquence, intent on displaying and discussing a complete set of technical problems and thus did provide us with a glimpse into what the rhetoric of his time must have been.
 Although he did practice his art in Athens at a time of strong anti-Christian sentiments, it is also possible to perceive how this sort of practice did influence the early Christian authors, themselves no mean rhetoricians as Arnobius and Tertullian show.
+While Apsines taught in Athens, his Gadaran origin leads us to logically assume that both his own training and his further influence were somewhat broader than the Greco-Latin world of post-Aristotelian rhetoric, in fact extending to the "Graecised Jewish" parallel world that has fashioned, at roughly that same time, both the Christian discourse and the rabbinical tradition, illustrated by the Talmud.